 Disconnect the flight battery from the controller.
 Unplug the command cable from the receiver (or opto-coupler) and plug it into the left connector of the ProgCard II.
-The left contact is signal (white, yellow or orange), the center contact is +5V (red), and the right contact is minus (brown or black).
-If you inadvertently the plug the connector the wrong way, pathing because the ProgCard II is restarted against nothing happens, since the ProgCard II is protected against reversals.
+The left contact is signal (white, yellow or orange), the center contact is +5V (red), and the right contact is minus (brown orblack).

+If you inadvertently the plug the connector the wrong way, nothing happens, since the ProgCard II is protected against reversals.